YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 * Programming quiz: Motion and Sensing

-  In the previous lesson, you’ve learned how to interact with the Robot class.
-Now, you’ll be asked to **instantiate** a robot object, simulate **motion** update and **sensor** update similar to what you’ve learned in the first quiz.
+  In the previous lesson, you've learned how to interact with the Robot class.
+Now, you'll be asked to **instantiate** a robot object, simulate **motion** update and **sensor** update similar to what you've learned in the first quiz.
   ```cpp
   int main()
   {